ljtallon/Power_BI_Projects/README.md

 # Power_BI_Projects
 # World Energy Consumption Dashboard (Power BI)

-A data visualization project analyzing global energy consumption trends.
-This dashboard transforms the same **World Energy Consumption dataset** used in one of my SQL projects into an interactive **Power BI report**—turning raw queries into actionable insights.
+This dashboard transformed the same World Energy Consumption dataset used in one of my SQL projects into an interactive Power BI report, turning raw queries into actionable insights.

 ## Project Overview